pnp/pnpcore/samples/Demo.Console.Provisioning/README.md

 ```
 Extract from which site? (full url, blank to cancel): https://contoso.sharepoint.com/sites/marketing
 Save as (file name, blank for an automatic one):

+Structure - columns, content types, lists, security - is always included.
+Include list items as well? (y/N): y
+  Which lists (comma separated, blank for all):
+  Document libraries are skipped - see the note after the extract.
+Include the site's pages and their contents? (y/N): y
+Include hidden lists? (y/N): n
 ```

 A browser window opens for sign in.
 Then: